Pine Ridge High School: Athletics

 Pine Ridge has fall, winter, and spring athletic teams as well as a football stadium and soccer and baseball fields on campus.
-Pine Ridge shares a rivalry with neighboring high school Deltona High.
-It has been dubbed the “Battle of the Boulevard”, due to the schools being located on opposite ends of Howland Boulevard.
+Pine Ridge shares a rivalry with neighboring Deltona High.
+It has been dubbed the "Battle of the Boulevard".
 Varsity soccer were district champions in the 2012–2013 season.

 Air Force Junior Reserve Officers' Training Corps

-Pine Ridge High School has an award-winning Air Force Junior Reserve Officers' Training Corps program: Designated a Distinguished Unit by the USAF since 2004; Recognized as an Outstanding High School Leadership Training Program by College Admissions Officers; Led by teachers with USAF Advanced Instructor Certification.
+Pine Ridge High School has an award-winning Air Force Junior Reserve Officers' Training Corps program: designated a Distinguished Unit by the USAF since 2004; recognized as an Outstanding High School Leadership Training Program by College Admissions Officers; led by teachers with USAF Advanced Instructor Certification.
 The guiding principle for the Cadet Group is to "Follow, Lead, Succeed."
 The FL-941 Cadet Group meets and fulfills this challenge daily by planning, organizing, and running all cadet operations.
 Cadet activities are numerous, and include academic goal-setting campaigns, community service projects, parades, field training exercises, color guard, drill competitions, school-wide inter-murals, and more.
 As of December 9, 2018, Pine Ridge AFJROTC is now known as a Distinguished Unit with Merit.